ChristosSev/Indoors-Traversability-Estimation-with-Less-Labels-for-Mobile-Robots/README.md

-# Indoors-Traversability-Estimation-with-Less-Labels for Mobile ROb
+# Indoors-Traversability-Estimation-with-Less-Labels for Mobile Robots

 For fine-tuning on your dataset using e.g. the fine tuned ViT, specify the train and test dataset paths.